 In an arson attack on the synagogue at Passover in 2011, some prayer books were destroyed.

 Despite attacks like this, the synagogue remains open every weekday to visitors.
 I have visited at least ten synagogues this year.
-As two of were leaving the synagogue on Friday, we lit two small candles at the end of the stairs by the door, and moved on to see two other monuments in Corfu that are reminders of the Holocaust.
+As two of us were leaving the synagogue in Corfu on Friday, we lit two small candles at the end of the stairs by the door, and moved on to see two other monuments in Corfu that are reminders of the Holocaust.

 It is important that places like this remain open to the curious, the casual visitor, and to a younger generation, particularly in a time when antisemitism and racism are on the rise, and a new generation needs to be reminded of the beautiful mosaic that is European identity, and to need to ensure that we keep alive a memory that allows us to say that what happened to the generation before me of Jews of Corfu and the Jews of Europe must never happen again.